opencog/docker/opencog/README.md

 * `docker rm <image-name>`

 ## Notes
-1. Tmux is preinstalled so you can use it for multiple windows/panes.
+1. Both `tmux` and `byobu` are installed, so you can use either for multiple windows/panes.

-2. On exiting opencog container, postgres & relex will still be running in the background.
+2. On exiting the opencog container, postgres & relex will still be running in the background.
 So when running `docker-compose run ...` it will auto-link to them, provided you haven't removed the containers or shutdown your machine.

-3. For more on docker-compose refert to https://docs.docker.com/compose/
+3. For more on docker-compose refer to https://docs.docker.com/compose/

 ## TODO
 1. Update docker-compose configuration for minimizing steps to start